 Onsite job was a presentation of meticulous preparation by a team of EHS Due Diligence experts having sound knowledge of tea process and management systems.
 Calibration meetings were arranged to decide on methodology and approach.

 An in-house checklist and score sheet based on qualitative risk analysis method and safety management system approach was prepared for data collection.
 The checklist consists of all the elements mentioned in WBG–EHS and related Indian legal requirements, customised on every process in sequence and all applicable work areas thereby coverage was almost foolproof.
 The checklist also covered industrial hygiene to an extent that could be rated through qualitatively.

 Identifying Hazard and Analysis of Risk and Aspect – Impact Analysis were performed to rate them on the basis of consequence and likelihood.
 The results of analysis were expressed qualitatively and ratings were made to prioritise the action plan.
 Risk analysis was done to set action plans that are necessary on immediate or short-term, mid-term and long- term basis to determine and priorities budgets.

 Then comes the turn to suggest or recommend.
 The recommendations are not bookish or theoretical but based on the practical experience and realisation of the entire team jointly discussed and is achievable.
 Finally, a comparative study between all the estates within the company was carried out to draw attention of management, determine and prioritise tasks.

-A comprehensive report was prepared and presented in front of management which was like a list of actions expected to be delivered in sequence as per priority to not only safeguarding the prestige of business and premium brand in global market but to enhance the brand by ensuring almost zero OHS incidents.
+A comprehensive report was prepared and presented in front of management which was like a list of actions expected to be delivered in sequence as per priority to not only safeguarding the prestige of business and premium brand in the global market but to enhance the brand by ensuring almost zero EHS incidents.